 Manaslu Circuit Trek Route lies to the east of Ganesh Himal, west of Great Annapurna Range, south of the Tibetan plateau in Mansiri Region of Nepal Himalaya.

-Manaslu Circuit Trek is a captivating fourteen days trek covering a total distance of 177Km.
-Manaslu Circuit Trek starts from Arughat and ends in Besisahar, with an average of 18Km walking distance per day.
+Starting from Soti Khola and Ending in Besisahar the Manaslu Circuit Trek covers a total distance of 177Km with an average of 18Km walking distance per day.

 Manaslu Circuit Trek- is it a Tea House Trek or a Camping Trek ?